raul23/search-ebooks/README.rst

 `:information_source:`

-  The ``--regex`` flag in the examples allow you to perform **regex-based** search of ebook's content and metadata.
+  The ``--regex`` flag in the examples allow you to perform **regex-based** search of ebook contents and metadata.

 Roadmap
 =======